-If, for example, in relation to a fund-raising event, a person had paid €1,000 in respect of the entry fee for 10 people, his/her gross contribution to the event would be €1,000.
-If the cost of running the event was €20 per person attending, a sum of €200 would be deducted from his/her gross contribution, leaving a net contribution of €800.
-If the person made other contributions to the event (e.g., buying horses at a race night, sponsoring a hole at a golf classic) it would be necessary to add the value of such contributions to the net contribution of €800 for the purposes of determining the aggregate net value of his/her contribution to the fund-raising event.
+For example, if a person had paid €1,000 in respect of the entry fee for 10 people, his/her gross contribution to the event would be €1,000.
+If the cost of running the event was €20 per person attending, a sum of €200 would be deducted from his/her gross contribution, leaving a net donation of €800.
+If the person made other contributions to the event (e.g., buying horses at a race night, sponsoring a hole at a golf classic), it would be necessary to add the value of such contributions to the net donation of €800 for the purposes of determining the aggregate net value of his/her donation to the fundraising event.